 Duplicate entries that appear across multiple pages are automatically detected and merged, preserving the most complete version of each data point.

 Different labs use different names and units for the same test.
-The enrichment stage solves this by canonicalising biomarker names, standardising units, and adding clinical context — making data comparable across providers and over time.
+This stage harmonises biomarker names, converts units to a single standard, and tags each result with clinical context — so values from any provider can be compared on a like-for-like basis, over time.

 Medical embedding models cluster similar biomarker names (e.g. "HbA1c", "Hemoglobin A1C", "Glycated Haemoglobin") under a single canonical name — enabling longitudinal tracking across providers.